 Even broken furniture can be taken to maker-spaces and repurposed.
 Just because we decide to simplify doesn’t mean will we fill up the landfill.

-At some point, you will have to throw things away, and there is no other option.
+At some point, you will have to throw things away, even if you feel guilty.

-Side note: many people can’t bear the thought of filling up the landfills.
+I know many people can’t bear the thought of things being dumped in landfills.
 I get it.
-I don’t want to add to landfills either, but that’s doesn’t mean that your home should be a landfill.
+I don’t want to add to our world’s ecological problems either.
+But what’s the alternative?
+Your home being the landfill.

 Sometimes you have to make that difficult decision: either you throw it away, or you continue living a life filled with clutter.